 Wedding Piper at Piperdam, Dundee | Top Table Package

 Lee and Lynne first got in touch back in June 2018 and knew exactly what they wanted and how they wanted to integrate their wedding piper into their day right from the start.
-They chose our top table package and adjusted the elements to suit them and fit around the other entertainment they had planned for the day, which is exactly what the packages are designed to do, give couples an idea and starting point to start to structure their entertainment for the day.
+They chose our ever popular top table package and adjusted the elements to suit them and fit around the other entertainment they had planned for the day, which is exactly what the packages are designed to do, give couples an idea and starting point to start to structure their entertainment for the day.

 As I walked over towards the Riga Suite a massive wooden (Cathedral Like inside) Lodge, my mood is raised even more as I see the wedding celebrant also making her way there.
 Tegan Elder of Fuze Ceremonies is a wonderful lady with a soft friendly personality who always delivers an entertaining and beautifully personalised wedding ceremony.
 I am delighted to know Tegan through the unique Top Floor Wedding Studios in Dundee, a fantastic 'one stop shop' wedding collective of 12 excellent wedding suppliers, where we are both members.

 A quick look inside, say hello to the staff and grab some venue pictures before any guests arrive then outside to give the pipes a blow in and tune them.
 The next person I see is the Groom himself, Lee is busy carrying over some items to the Riga suite, looking very smart in his kilt outfit he is very relaxed and clearly looking forward to the day.

 I found a shady spot at the front door and soon the guests were arriving in numbers and the sense of occasion was growing amongst them.

 When I saw the fantastic Victoria Lister Photography parking up and running over I knew we were close to 'game time'.